jjdevega/Structural-diversity-in-banana-cultivars/README.md

 If you need help to use or adapt any of these scripts or to develop your own code on these method ideas, please open a issue in this repository.
 This will help to create a FAQ of benefit to others.

-## Advantages of alignment-based methods to identify subgenome composition and introgressions:
+## Advantages of alignment-based methods
 Ancestry determination (sometimes called ancestry mosaics) are typically built by first identifying SNPs exclusively present in each of the (wild) ancestral subspecies (private SNPs).
 These approaches are costly, both economically (sequencing costs) and time (complex bioinformatic analysis).